In this document, we provide an overview of Identity and Access Management (IAM).

 The Ridge Cloud is a multi-tenant environment.
 As such, IAM is crucial for securing your organization’s account.
-In addition, an organization may want to control who has access to the account and what actions they can take.
-The IAM service also provides all the means for controlling this.
+An organization may want to control who has access to the account and what actions they can take.
+The IAM service provides all the means for controlling this.

 Ridge resources are managed by using a hierarchical structure.
 Each tenant is represented by an organization and within that organization resources are grouped into projects.